InlandRevenue/GWS/Product - Payday Filing/Employment Income/README.md

 - Schemas and WSDLS
 	- [View and download the common xsd](../Service%20-%20Common/)
 	- [View and download the return service common xsd](../Service%20-%20Return/Latest/)
-	- View and download the AIM return xsd and wsdl from this current directory
+	- View and download the Employment Income (EI) return xsd and wsdl from this current directory

 - Returns Service
 	- [Download the build pack](../Service%20-%20Return/Latest/) to view data definitions of each operation and response status code definitions